hypervis0r/Ballgag/README.md

 - [ ] Pass-the-Hash abilities
 - [ ] Clearing specific log channels
 - [ ] Save cleared logs to a file
+- [ ] Shut the event log service up for good by killing its threads